Board of Directors

 In addition to her successful trial practice, in 2008 Susan was appointed by the Minnesota Supreme Court Chief Justice to chair the Special Master Panel in the specially created compensation process for survivors of the I-35W bridge collapse.
-She served as President of the Minnesota State Bar Association in 2005-2006, President of the Hennepin County Bar Association in 1999-2000, and has received numerous professional awards and distinctions.
-In addition to serving on Achieve’s board, Ms. Holden serves on various other boards including the Advisory Board of the Minnesota Women Lawyers, the Assembly of the Minnesota State Bar Association, the House of Delegates of the American Bar Association and the Boards of Directors of the Academy of Certified Trial Lawyers of Minnesota, American Board of Trial Advocates, Hennepin County Bar Association and Lakeland Public Television.
+She served as President of the Minnesota Chapter of the American Board of Trial Advocates in 2018, President of the Minnesota State Bar Association in 2005-2006, President of the Hennepin County Bar Association in 1999-2000, and has received numerous professional awards and distinctions.
+In addition to serving on Achieve Service’s board, Ms. Holden serves on various other boards including the Board of Governors and House of Delegates of the American Bar Association, Advisory Board of the Minnesota Women Lawyers, the Assembly of the Minnesota State Bar Association, and the Boards of Directors of the Academy of Certified Trial Lawyers of Minnesota and Lakeland Public Television.

 John LeTourneau, father of a son with disabilities and executive leadership coach with CO2 Partners, brings a dual perspective the Achieve board.
 As the father, John sees this position as an opportunity to advocate for people with disabilities.
 In addition, his business acumen is a benefit as Achieve moves forward in strategic plans for the future.
 John has a BS degree in management and finance St. Cloud State University.
 John understands challenges and how to create opportunities from those challenges.
 He is married to wife, Patti.
 They have two sons, Miles and Mitchell.